dotnet/AspNetCore.Docs/aspnetcore/blazor/forms/index.md

 * The <xref:Microsoft.AspNetCore.Components.Forms.EditForm> component is rendered where the `<EditForm>` element appears.
 * The model is created in the component's `@code` block and held in a public property (`Model`).
 The property is assigned to  <xref:Microsoft.AspNetCore.Components.Forms.EditForm.Model?displayProperty=nameWithType> is assigned to the <xref:Microsoft.AspNetCore.Components.Forms.EditForm.Model?displayProperty=nameWithType> parameter.
 The `[SupplyParameterFromForm]` attribute indicates that the value of the associated property should be supplied from the form data.
 Data in the request that matches the property's name is bound to the property.
-* The <xref:Microsoft.AspNetCore.Components.Forms.InputText> component is an input component for editing string values.
+* The <xref:Microsoft.AspNetCore.Components.Forms.InputText> component is an [input component](xref:blazor/forms/input-components) for editing string values.
 The `@bind-Value` directive attribute binds the `Model.Id` model property to the <xref:Microsoft.AspNetCore.Components.Forms.InputText> component's <xref:Microsoft.AspNetCore.Components.Forms.InputBase%601.Value%2A> property.
 * The `Submit` method is registered as a handler for the <xref:Microsoft.AspNetCore.Components.Forms.EditForm.OnSubmit> callback.
 The handler is called when the form is submitted by the user.

 Blazor enhances page navigation and form handling for <xref:Microsoft.AspNetCore.Components.Forms.EditForm> components.
 For more information, see <xref:blazor/fundamentals/routing#enhanced-navigation-and-form-handling>.

 [Streaming rendering](xref:blazor/components/rendering#streaming-rendering) is supported for <xref:Microsoft.AspNetCore.Components.Forms.EditForm>.
-For an example, see the [`StreamingRenderingForm` test asset (`dotnet/aspnetcore` GitHub repository)](https://github.com/dotnet/aspnetcore/blob/main/src/Components/test/testassets/Components.TestServer/RazorComponents/Pages/Forms/StreamingRenderingForm.razor).

 [!INCLUDE[](~/includes/aspnetcore-repo-ref-source-links.md)]